imlyxann/Readme/README.md

 Lyxann 💫

-French Java and Javascript Developer 🇫🇷
+French Java, C++ and Web Developer 🇫🇷

-i create some VideoGames, own Server (ServerSocket in Java), own authlib, website, etcetera... & Im a Minecraft Plugin developer 💎

-I use Spigot (Paper), Bungeecord, Velocity !

 I use MongoDb, Redis and Mysql as database